boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 An SSH key is an access credential for the SSH (secure shell) network protocol.
 This authenticated and encrypted secure network protocol is used for remote communication between machines on an unsecured open network.
 SSH is used for remote file transfer, network management, and remote operating system access.

 We will need SSH Keys in order to push our code to GitHub.

+> GitHub have a [detailed guide for you to follow](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), although we have summarised some of the key steps here.

 1. Open Terminal app
 2. Run the following command (will create a hidden folder called `.ssh`, if it doesn't exist already)